Searching ...

 About Maryville, TN

-As the county seat for Blount County, this Knoxville suburb is 20 miles south of the state’s third-largest city.
+As the seat for Blount County, this Knoxville suburb is 20 miles south of the state’s third-largest city.
 Next door is its “twin city,” Alcoa, an industrial center long important to manufacturing in the state and the local economy.

 Maryville had around 32,000 residents in 2022, an increase of 2.5% since 2020.
 It has posted slow but steady growth since 2010.